CrewBuilder/crew-builder/API.md

 ##PUT Endpoints
 ###'user/tasks'
+####All requests should trigger the 'Completed' field of user_task data row to be 'true'.
+Crew Leader sees all tasks which are 'Completed' but not 'Verified' and will verify them to award points.
-####req.body (request will know which action to do based on fields included)
+####req.body (request will know which action to do based on the state of 'verified')
 {
-  userTaskId: INT, unique identifier for the user_task selected
-  verified: BOOL, optional, only include for leader verification }
+  crew_id: 1,
+  points: 100,
+  task_id: 40,
+  userTaskId: 18,
+  user_id: 16,
+  verified: false
+}

 ###'/crew?crew_id={crew id}'